 The answer is simple.
 Follow the money.
 The prison business is like the hotel and airline business.
 The more beds and chairs filled, the more money.

 So there’s a reason they don’t want anyone — or any information — getting out to the public because the more people are informed about the way prisons operate, the more they believe the system needs an overhaul.

 That’s where Prison Writers comes in.
 We give incarcerated people a voice, a chance to be heard and a platform for telling the outside world what is really happening behind those bars.

 What We’ve Learned

 Our first surprise when we started Prison Writers, was the caliber of writing.
 But it wasn’t long before the bigger surprise became the passionate and positive feedback we got from our writers, thanking us for giving all prisoners a voice.

 We had no idea Prison Writers would become a lifeline to so many of our writers.
 They tell us that we’ve given them a feeling of pride again, something they thought they would never be able to feel again.
 They like having goals worth striving for, a sense of purpose and hope, new things to think about and new worlds to explore.
 And many feel buoyed knowing they’re part of a greater good, in a community of their peers, working together to change prison policies.

-If a story needs heavy editing, we give writers some suggestions and ask them to try again.
-In some cases, we ask writers to rewrite certain sections; in other cases, we only fix a typo or two.
-Sometimes we move a paragraph or two around.
+A note on editing: If a story needs to be rewritten or restructured, we give writers our suggestions and ask them to try again.
+For other stories, we might move a paragraph or two around or fix typos.
 But in all cases, we never do more than very light editing.
-Where necessary, we “translated” prison lingo for our readers.
+Where necessary, we “translate” prison lingo for our readers.
 When possible, we fact-check any verifiable information.